 The exact SAP value for any particular oil is the precise amount of lye needed to turn 1 ounce of said oil into soap.
 When using the exact SAP value there is no wiggle room; if there is even the slightest overage amount of lye, perhaps due to a small mismeasurement or a scale calibration that is a bit off, you will end up with lye in your finished soap bar.
 No one wants that!

-So, what most saponification charts do a lye discount.
-They call for slightly less lye than is required.
+So, most saponification value charts use a lye discount.
+They list slightly less lye than is required.

-Because there is less lye than is needed to turn the entire amount of oil into soap, some free oil (oil that is not turned into soap) remains in the finished bars.
+Some free oil remains in the finished bars, because there is less lye than is needed to turn the entire amount of oil into soap.
 This extra oil is the superfat.

-Superfat is measured in terms of percentages.
-So, if a soap is made with 7% superfat, that means 7% of the total amount of oil is left as free oil in the soap.
+Superfat is measured in percentages.
+So, soap with 7% of the total oil left as free oil in the bar, has a 7% superfat.
 Soap made with 10% superfat has 10% free oil.

 Superfatting your soap does two things.
 First, the extra oil left in the bar makes your handmade soap extra moisturizing.